paulvi/bndtoolsPlugins/cnf/gradle/doc/BUILDING-GRADLE.md

 a ```build.gradle``` file in the root directory of the project is needed to make that happen.

+Such projects only need to apply the Gradle Java plugin and setup their sourceSets, the template will then automatically apply the buildscript ```cnf/gradle/template/javaProject.gradle```.

 The ```build.gradle``` file shown below can be used as the basis.
 This will setup the Java project with the default bnd layout and add tasks that are relevant to a Java project (```javadoc```, findbugs tasks and ```distclean```).